defactor-com/documentation/docs/pools/back-end/api/erc20CollateralToken/graphql.md

 ### `Repay`

 Repay a loan to a pool if it is not closed and it has not already been repaid.
+This endpoint only supports signed transactions as payload.

 The `erc20collateralpool` contract needs the approval to spend money on behalf of the borrower, to give the approve the [`erc20 approve`](#erc20-approve) endpoint could be used.
 The amount to approve must be `USDC lent + loan interest.`